 In this article about claiming compensation for being injured in a playground accident, we’ll explain when you could claim and how the claims process works.

 Our claims advisors and personal injury solicitors can help if you need advice on your options.
 During an initial consultation, a specialist advisor will listen to what’s happened and advise you on your chances of being compensated for a playground accident.
 If your claim appears strong enough, we could refer you to one of our personal injury lawyers.
-If you agree to them representing you, they’ll work on a No Win No Fee basis.
+If you agree to them representing you, they’ll work on a No Win, No Fee basis.

 Would you like to talk with a specialist about starting a claim?
 If so, please call us on 0800 652 1345.
 Alternatively, please continue reading if you’d like more information about when you could be compensated following a playground accident.

 Local authorities, schools and other entities that operate parks and playgrounds have a duty of care to try and ensure that visitors are as safe as possible from injury.
 To try and achieve this, they need to follow safety protocols and procedures to eliminate as many dangers as possible.
+As such, before a personal injury lawyer offers to represent you in a playground accident claim, they’ll want to confirm that:

 - The defendant breached their duty of care because they were negligent; and